hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

 the window has opened, thus making it "immune" to windowrules.
 An alternative to Spotify's GUI client is [spotify-tui](https://github.com/Rigellute/spotify-tui) which can be launched in a terminal with a custom class.
 While limited in functionality, it is quite powerful and could be preferred over the GUI client.
+Another alternative is [ncspot](https://github.com/hrkfdn/ncspot), a powerful cross-platform ncurses Spotify client written in Rust.

 Some users have also reported [installing spotifywm](https://github.com/amurzeau/spotifywm) has resolved the issue.
 The original repository by [`dasJ`](https://github.com/dasJ/spotifywm) is no longer working because of some changes made in the newer